-For anyone considering a banking career in Mexico, this list is a helpful guide on where to start.
+For anyone considering a banking career in Mexico, this list of top banks in Mexico is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Established in 1932, BBVA Bancomer is the largest bank in Mexico.
+Established in 1932, BBVA Bancomer is the largest of the banks in Mexico.
 It provides various financial products and services to companies, government, individuals, and SMEs and business customers.
 The bank operates 1,800 branches, 7,700 ATMs, and 125,000 POS terminals.
 With around 10,000 employees, it is headquartered in Mexico City.

 As of 2016, total assets of the bank were US$900 billion and net profit was US$5775 million.

-Founded in 1932, Santander Mexico operates through two segments: Commercial Bank and Global Corporate Bank.
+Founded in 1932, Santander Mexico operates through two segments: Commercial Banking and Global Corporate Banking.
 As of 2016, the bank’s total assets amounted to US$1,648 billion and net profit reached US$9,213 million.